Past-The-War-Earth/votecube.com/README.md

 Favorite colors of wifes of the initial group of brainstormers determined the above palette during prototyping.

-The card  interface it can be operated with in-armor finger presses and AR gestures.
-The results can be aggregated and reported up the chain of command to an updating bar chart (in the helmet overhead display).
-Thus the Votecube project found it's first clear and necessary use in NLNM simulations.
+The card  interface can be operated with in-armor finger presses and AR gestures.
+The results can be aggregated and reported up the chain of command to an updating bar chart (in the helmet overhead display), with drill down interface to lower-level unit statuses.
+Thus, the Votecube project found it's first clear and necessary use in NLNM simulations.